kevL/yata/ReadMe.txt

 colorstatusbar=    the background color of the statusbar (default MintCream) colortabletext=    the text color of rows (default ControlText)

+Not all colors used in Yata are configurable.

 IMPORTANT: Since Yata uses many colors for things like selected, replaced, and loadchanged cells, as well as selected and created rows, etc etc etc, be a bit wary when changing a color away from its default value.
 Arbitrary changes to